• Skip to primary navigation

 • Then add the flour and cocoa powder slowly while the mixer is going so it doesn't go flying everywhere.

-• Then stir in the dark chocolate & mint chips.
+• Then stir in the chips or morsels.

 • Place the dough in the fridge for at least a half hour.
 Allowing the dough to chill will harden the fat (butter) so that the cookies won't spread as much in the oven.
 If you want your cookies to spread more than just skip this step and you will end up with a more crisp cookie.